Syedaaneesa/home-improvement/README.md

 This project was entirely **designed, developed, and deployed** by me.
 Key efforts include:
-Built custom Elementor sections tailored to the project’s unique requirements.
+Built custom Elementor sections tailored to the project’s specific needs.

-Refined CSS to ensure precise visual alignment and consistent styling across the entire site.
+Refined CSS to achieve precise visual alignment and consistent styling throughout the site.

-Optimized images to improve loading speed and overall performance.
+Optimized images to improve load times and overall performance.

-Configured and troubleshot plugins to maintain smooth and reliable functionality.
+Configured and troubleshot plugins to ensure smooth, reliable functionality.

 Ensured full responsiveness across all devices and screen sizes.

-Applied SEO best practices and added essential meta tags to enhance search visibility.
+Applied SEO best practices and added essential meta tags to boost search visibility.

 ---